SciProgCentre/visionforge/docs/tutorial.md

 Obviously, `bottomRadius` is responsible for the radius of a bottom base, and `height` sets the height of a cone along the `z-axis`.

 As it takes such values as `upperRadius`, `startAngle`, `angle`, `cone` can build not only usual cones, but also cone segments.
-Initially, `upperRadius` will have `0.0` value, `startAngle` - `0f`, `angle` - `PI2`, so if you don't set them, you'll get just a simple cone.
+Initially, `upperRadius` will have `0.0` value, `startAngle` &mdash; `0f`, `angle` &mdash; `PI2`, so if you don't set them, you'll get just a simple cone.

 Setting `upperRadius`, you make a frustum cone, since it sets a radius of the upper base of a cone.
-Set `startAngle`, and `angle` let to cut off segments by planes perpendicular to the base. `startAngle` - an angle, starting with which segment will be left, `angle` - an angle of cone, which will be set from `startAngle`.
+Set `startAngle`, and `angle` let to cut off segments by planes perpendicular to the base. `startAngle` &mdash; an angle, starting with which segment will be left, `angle` &mdash; an angle of cone, which will be set from `startAngle`.

 Let's build a classic cone:
 ```kotlin